IsraelVow/NHIS-Claims-Management-System-With-Access-Database2/README.md

  1. A multi-user program that allow insurance bills easily & accurately processed and stored into Access database
  >
- 2. Client required custom Health Maintenance Organisation form embedded to the program, ensuring all claiming processes are captured
+ 2. Client required custom Health Maintenance Organisation form embedded to the program,  ensuring all insurance bills (claims) details are accurately captured.
  >
  3. All HMO Encounter forms will be autofilled by the initial details provided by user
  >